Top of the page

 What is normal and what is high blood pressure depends on your child's age, sex, and height.
 The numbers change as your child grows.

 Blood pressure is described with two numbers.
 For example, a child's reading might be 96/57 or "96 over 57."

 When blood pressure is a little high, it may increase the risk of health problems later in life.

 If blood pressure is very high, it can cause serious and immediate damage to a child's body, especially the heart and brain.
 This type of high blood pressure is rare.
 With very high blood pressure, your child or teen may need more tests to find the cause.

-Primary, or essential, high blood pressure is the most common type of high blood pressure.
+Primary, or essential, high blood pressure is a type of high blood pressure.
 With this type, doctors can't tell exactly what is causing the high blood pressure.
 But several things make a child more likely to get it.
 One is having a family history of it.
-Another is being overweight.
+These things include a family history of high blood pressure, having sleep apnea, and being overweight.